kailash-manasarovar/statement/docs/timeline/2025/december.md

 - I guess so.
 - Are they still doing the *who goes to prison* deals?
 - I guess so.
-- I see the man a few days later, and he looks *completely* different and appears to be with a bunch of other Americans and his accent is nothing at all like Gabriel's.
+- I see the man a few days later, and he looks *completely* different and appears to be with a bunch of other Americans and his accent is nothing at all like Gabriel's, but he is definitely the same size, shape, and hair-color, the way they do.

 ## The cockney geezer with the emotionless young women